 Tenant Eviction Defenses

-After delivering the eviction notice, the tenant may choose to respond.
+After delivering the proper notice, the tenant may choose to respond.
 The tenant will have up to 14 days to file a written answer with the court.
 The following are some of the eviction defenses they could give to try to stop their removal:

 - The eviction is an act of discrimination based on their race, color, nationality, or any other protected class.
 This would be a violation of the Fair Housing Act.